 Substantial Damage.
-Damage of any origin sustained by a structure whereby the cost of restoring the structure to it's before damaged condition would equal or exceed fifty (50) percent of the market value of the structure before the damage occurred.
-This term also includes "repetitive loss" structures as defined herein.
+Damage of any origin sustained by a building or structure whereby the cost of restoring the building or structure to its before-damaged condition would equal or exceed fifty percent (50%) of the market value of the building or structure before the damage occurred.

 Substantial Improvement.
-Any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which equals or exceeds fifty (50) percent of the market value of the structure before the start of construction of the improvement.
-This term includes structures that have incurred substantial damage regardless of the actual repair work performed.
-This term does not, however, include any repair or improvement of a structure to correct existing violations of State of Florida or local health, sanitary, or safety code specifications, which have been identified by the local code enforcement official prior to the application for permit for improvement, and which are the minimum necessary to assure safe living conditions.
-This term does not include any alteration of a historic structure, provided that the alteration will not preclude the structure's continued designation as a historic structure.
+Any repair, reconstruction, rehabilitation, addition, alteration or other improvement of a building or structure, the cost of which equals or exceeds fifty percent (50%) of the market value of the building or structure before the improvement or repair is started.
+If the structure has incurred "substantial damage," any repairs are considered substantial improvement regardless of the actual repair work performed.
+The term does not, however, include either:

+- 1. Any project for improvement of a building required to correct existing health, sanitary, or safety code violations identified by the building official and that are the minimum necessary to assure safe living conditions. - 2.
+Any alteration of a historic structure provided the alteration will not preclude the structure's continued designation as a historic structure.
-Substantially Improved Existing Manufactured Home Parks or Subdivisions.
-Where the repair, reconstruction, rehabilitation or improvement of the streets, utilities and pads equals or exceeds fifty (50) percent of the value of the streets, utilities and pads before the repair, reconstruction or improvement commenced.

 Variance.
-A grant of relief from the requirements of this Article.
+A grant of relief from the requirements of this Article, or the flood resistant construction requirements of the Florida Building Code, which permits construction in a manner that would not otherwise be permitted by this Article or the Florida Building Code.

-Violation.
-The failure of a structure or other development to be fully compliant with the requirements of this Article.
-A structure or other development without the elevation certificate, other certifications, or other evidence of compliance required in this Article is presumed to be in violation until such time as that documentation is provided.

 Watercourse.
-A lake, river, creek, stream, wash, channel or other topographic feature on or over which waters flow at least periodically.
-Watercourse includes specifically designated areas in which substantial flood damage may occur.
+A river, creek, stream, channel or other topographic feature in, on, through, or over which water flows at least periodically.